blue-duty/stars/README.md

 * [apple/corenet](https://github.com/apple/corenet) - CoreNet: A library for training deep neural networks
 * [loveunk/machine-learning-deep-learning-notes](https://github.com/loveunk/machine-learning-deep-learning-notes) - 机器学习、深度学习的学习路径及知识总结
 * [collabora/WhisperSpeech](https://github.com/collabora/WhisperSpeech) - An Open Source text-to-speech system built by inverting Whisper.
+* [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
+Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio, music, and speech generation research and development.

 ## PowerShell